Introduction

 Protective measures

 Interpretative signs highlighting the importance of rock platforms and bag limits have also been erected to encourage people to behave responsibly.
-In Bouddi National Park (Central Coast) all marine life are protected by a Marine Extension.
+In Bouddi National Park19 (Central Coast) all marine life are protected by a Marine Extension.

 Environmental education centres